 But I feel that the goals I want to achieve are too important for me to rely on the John and Jane Doe’s that dominate my Google search.

-(Of course, I’m making exception for the likes of Brent Ozar, Thomas LaRock, Brad McGehee, etc. who never fail to offer great pieces of advice on becoming an exceptional DBA.)
+(Of course, I’m making exception for the likes of Brent Ozar, Thomas LaRock, Brad McGehee, etc. who never fail to offer great pieces of technical advice.)

 I am not saying that I cannot put these free information to good use – I can, in more ways than one.